UHHRobotics22-23/hardware_design/README.md

 [double_mallet_servo_compliant_full](design/two_mallet/double_mallet_servo/double_mallet_servo_compliant_full.scad) was used to generated STL models for a first URDF file with the [double_flex_v2](design/two_mallet/modular_attachments/double_flex_v2.scad) included.
 Later versions were created in a more modular fashion.

 [double_mallet_servo_UR5](design/two_mallet/double_mallet_servo/double_mallet_servo_UR5.scad) is the second iteration of the element.
-The length of the part was increased to allow the custom gripper to grab the device from the top.
+The length of the part was increased to allow the gripper to grab the device from the top.
 Further the control and power electronics could be added to the back.
 The top plate was changed to have indexing ridges to the gripper end effector of the UR5.
 The [double_mallet_servo_UR5_battery](design/two_mallet/double_mallet_servo/double_mallet_servo_UR5_battery.scad) added a battery holder for the 2s lipo to the bottom plate.